Dimitris Menexopoulos

 iGGi PG Researcher

-Dimitris Menexopoulos is a versatile music composer, sound designer, audio technologist, and multi-instrumentalist from Thessaloniki, Greece.
+Dimitris Menexopoulos is a versatile music composer, sound designer, audio technologist, and multi-instrumentalist based in London, UK.

-With an academic background in Geoscience, Electronic Production, and Information Experience Design, he draws elements from a wide knowledge spectrum in the fields of Art, Science, and Technology to carry out his work.
-He has released two solo albums under his name (Perpetuum Mobile - 2017, Phenomena - 2014), two EPs (Modern Catwalk Music - 2022, 40 EP - 2020), two published soundtracks (Iolas Wonderland - 2021, The Village - 2019), and has performed internationally.
-His collaborations include work with electronic musician Robert Rich (Vestiges - 2016), director Shekhar Kapur (Brides of the Well - 2018), and film composer George Kallis (The Last Warrior: Root of Evil - 2021, Cliffs of Freedom - 2019), among others.
+With an academic background in Geoscience, Electronic Production, and Information Experience Design, he draws upon a broad knowledge base across Art, Science, and Technology to inform his work.
+He has released two solo albums (Perpetuum Mobile – 2017, Phenomena – 2014), three EPs (Siren’s Call – 2025, Modern Catwalk Music – 2022, 40 – 2020), and two soundtracks (Iolas Wonderland – 2021, The Village – 2019), and has performed internationally.

 Mastodon